- Offense will Start on the 40-yard line.

-- On day two (non-pool play games), the higher seed will choose which team gets the ball first (e.g., #1 seed plays #16 seed, #1 seed will choose which team gets the ball first).
+- On day two (non-pool play games), the higher seed will choose which team gets the ball first (ex. #1 plays #16, #1 gets the ball first).

 - QB will have 4.0 seconds to throw.
 Refs will 3-chop and the 4th chop is the whistle.
-(Stopwatch may be used for verification.)
+(Stop watch maybe used as well for verification.)
 The four second clock starts on the snap of the ball.

 - Each team will have one blitz per game (including overtime).
 HEAD REFEREE & FIELD GENERAL WILL TRACK.